Diarrhea

 Coffee, fruit juices, lemonade, alcohol, and fatty dishes irritate the intestines.
 Therefore, it can be a good idea to avoid these foods and drinks.

-Acute diarrhea in children and adults does not require special treatment.
+Acute diarrhea in children and adults does not require specific treatment.
 Treatment is necessary for young children and the elderly, and in cases of severe diarrhea.
-Such cases should be treated with a rehydration solution (also called electrolyte/glucose solutions) to restore the balance of fluids.
+Such cases should be treated with a rehydration solution (electrolyte/glucose solutions) to restore the balance of fluids.

 These are available in powder form at pharmacies or drug stores.
 The powder can be dissolved in water.
 These solutions contain salts, minerals, and dextrose.